neilchvz/infrastructure-portfolio/automation/production-monitoring/config-reference/connectwise-parser-rules.md

 When onboarding a new monitored site, the following must be configured in order:

-1. **Confirm company name** in ConnectWise — exact match required
+1. **Confirm company name** in ConnectWise, exact match required
-2. **Create Device Facts** in Addigy — one for upload, one for download
+2. **Create Device Facts** in Addigy: one for upload, one for download
 3. **Create Flex Policy** scoped to the designated office device by serial number
-4. **Create Monitoring Alerts** in Addigy — one per metric, using the correct naming convention (see `alert-naming-convention.md`)
+4. **Create Monitoring Alerts** in Addigy: one per metric, using the correct naming convention (see `alert-naming-convention.md`)
-5. **Confirm parser rule exists** in ConnectWise for the new client — or create one
+5. **Confirm parser rule exists** in ConnectWise for the new client or create one
 6. **Set thresholds** based on full stack analysis (see `threshold-guide.md`)
 7. **Verify end-to-end** — trigger a test alert and confirm the ticket is created with the correct client, board, type, and SLA